Odisha: Languages

-Odia is the official language of Odisha and is spoken by 82.70% of the population according to the 2011 census of India.
+Odia is the official language of Odisha and is spoken by 82.70% of the population according to the 2011 Census of India.
 It is also one of the classical languages of India.
 English is the official language of correspondence between state and the union of India.
 Spoken Odia is not homogeneous as one can find different dialects spoken across the state.
 Some of the major dialects found inside the state are Sambalpuri, Cuttacki, Sundargarhi, Baleswari, Ganjami, Desiya, Kalahandia and Phulbani.
 The standard language is based on the Cuttacki dialect.
 In addition to Odia, significant populations of people speaking other major Indian languages like Hindi, Telugu, Urdu and Bengali are also found in the state, mainly in cities.

 The different tribal (Adivasi) communities who mostly reside in western and southern Odisha have their own languages belonging to Munda and Dravidian family of languages.
 Some of these major tribal languages are Santali, Kui, Mundari and Ho.
-Due to increasing contact with outsiders, migration and socioeconomic reasons many of these indigenous languages are slowly getting extinct or are on the verge of getting extinct.
+Due to increasing contact with outsiders, migration and socioeconomic reasons, many of these indigenous languages are slowly becoming extinct or are on the verge of extinction.

 The Odisha Sahitya Academy Award was established in 1957 to actively develop Odia language and literature.
 The Odisha government launched a portal in 2018 to promote Odia language and literature.